tenacityteam/tenacity/CONTRIBUTING.md

 valuable to us as people like **you** help us build Tenacity.
 Some guidelines have been put in place in an effort to keep the codebase clean.

-**At this time, we are halting acceptance of new pull requests against the `main` branch due to a large effort to rebase off Audacity 3.7.1.
-At the time of writing, things are going smoothly so far.
-View PR https://codeberg.org/tenacityteam/tenacity/pulls/527 to see the progress on the rebase**.

-**During the rebase, the rebase branch, `audacity-3.7-rebase`, will temporarily become the default branch.
-Please base your PR off the `audacity-3.7-rebase` branch and open a PR against the same branch.
-All other rules and procedures regarding contributions will still apply as they did before.
-Thus, replace any references to `main` below with `audacity-3.7-rebase`.**
+**At this time, pull requests must be made against the `audacity-3.7` branch.
+If you had previously planned to open a pull request against `main`, please rebase it against the `audacity-3.7-rebase` branch.
+See https://codeberg.org/tenacityteam/tenacity/pulls/527 for progress on the rebase**.

+**Contribution policies and procedures remain unchanged throughout the rebase.
+Since the default branch is temporarily `audacity-3.7-rebase`, please replace any references to `main` with `audacity-3.7-rebase` for the time being.**

 **This notice (in bold) is temporary.
-Once removed, we will accept contributions as we did before the rebase again.**
+Once the rebase is finished, this notice will be removed entirely.**

 ## The Use of LLMs and AI in Contributions
 **Please read this section IN FULL before continuing with your contribution.